StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 #### High Drive

 When a GPIO has high drive capability, it is just a push-pull pin that can source or sink more current than usual.
-A typical push-pull output is able to source/sink around +/-8ma where a high drive output may be up to +/-40ma.
-Again, that "Electrical Characteristics" section of the datasheet is your goto source for the details.
+A typical push-pull output can source/sink around +/-8ma where a high drive output may be up to +/-40ma.
+Again, that "Electrical Characteristics" section of the datasheet is your go-to source for the details.

-Understanding the current capabilities of pins is important if you are trying to drive LEDs or do anything more than just sending data back and forth.
+Understanding the current capabilities of pins is important if you are trying to drive LEDs or do anything more than just send data back and forth.
 If you want [a nice bright LED indicator]({{< ref "2013-10-24-Using-LEDs-in-Embedded-Designs.md" >}}), you will use about 20ma which is more than a run-of-the-mill GPIO pin can provide.

 ### The End